 Create a Facebook Event

 Skip all the formalities and go straight to Facebook.
-Many people are already there anyway and you could save time and money by creating an event and inviting everyone right through there!
+Many people are already there anyway and you could save time and money by creating an event and inviting everyone!

 Graduation Plates, Cups, Dinnerware, And Tablecloths

-Although, the plastic table cloths were purchased at the Dollar Tree because that was the best deal.
+Although, the plastic table cloths were purchased at the dollar store because that was the best deal.

-Don’t forget serving utensils for meat and salads!!
+Don’t forget the serving utensils for meat and salads!!